 Hold special events to inform the broader business user community about ICANN and the BC.

-Provide travel support to potential qualified member applicants to participate and engage in selected, relevant activities [e.g. BC’s leadership initiative].
+Provide travel support to potential qualified member applicants to participate and engage in selected, relevant activities of the BC.

-Provide financial support for BC members with experience and expertise in the BC and in ICANN to attend outreach and recruitment events on behalf of the BC (that they would not otherwise attend) specifically to do BC membership recruitment, such as through use of CROP or other approved BC funding.
+Provide financial support for BC members with experience and expertise in the BC and in ICANN to attend outreach and recruitment events on behalf of the BC, specifically to do BC membership recruitment, using Community Regional Outreach Programme (CROP) or other BC-approved funding.

 Provide mentorship and informal support to business representatives attending ICANN or BC meetings for the first time.

-Draw on ICANN FY18 CROP travel support for five (5) travelers in total, with the allocation of slots to be developed and approved by the BC Outreach committee (for example, while at least 3 slots should be in-region, up to 2 slots could be out of-region, based on qualifying BC membership recruitment proposals).
+Draw on ICANN FY18 CROP travel support for five (5) travelers in total, to be overseen by the BC Outreach committee as per CROP guidelines and in keeping with the BC’s regional and other focus priorities.

-Continue and enhance the reporting requirement of all BC funded travelers attending Outreach events, including the consideration of a template developed by the Outreach Committee with support of the Secretariat and to be piloted during 2018.
+Continue and enhance the reporting of all BC funded travelers attending Outreach events, including the consideration of a template developed by the Outreach Committee with support of the Secretariat and to be piloted during 2018.

 COMMUNITY REGIONAL OUTREACH PROGRAM (CROP) – THE BC’S USE OF CROP FUNDS

-CROP funds will support travelers to events that are primarily focused on companies—both large and small—that fit the definition of a Business User, with the BC presence and participation reinforced by materials and presentations developed within the BC’s Outreach Committee and the designated CROP BC traveler and shared via the full BC list, as part of the Meeting Outcome Report required from all funded BC events.
+CROP funds will support travelers to events that are primarily focused on companies—both large and small—that fit the definition of a Business User.
+The BC presence and participation at events will be reinforced by materials and presentations developed within the BC’s Outreach Committee and the designated CROP BC traveler.
+Such materials will be shared via the full BC list, as part of the Meeting Outcome Report required from all funded BC outreach events.

 CROP will primarily support the engagement in or associated with events where business users can be easily reached, rather than creating unique events, in order to avoid additional costs, other than those that CROP covers.
-The Outreach Committee will evaluate funding requests from BC members to attend an event, and specifically evaluate the effectiveness of the use of CROP funds to augment BC participation.
-Priority will be given to BC attendees who have a speaking role at an event.
-Examples of past successful activities include BC members speaking on panels or as a keynote speaker, coffee discussions, and the distribution of “tailored” BC materials, such as Fact Sheets.
+The Outreach Committee will evaluate funding requests from BC members to attend an event, and specifically evaluate the effectiveness of the use of CROP funds to augment BC participation, with any additional expenditures outside the CROP budget to receive final approval from the BC Excomm.
+Such expenditures may include printing of brochures or fact sheets for use, which will not be covered by CROP.

+Priority for funding will be given to BC attendees who have a speaking role at an approved event, where the speaker has the ability to directly promote the work of the BC (versus speaking on another topic).

-As an exception, for a special BC outreach event associated with an ICANN Public Meeting/event, CROP could be used to support participation and the active engagement of one BC member who could not otherwise attend an ICANN meeting or another major ICANN related event where a BC Outreach event is organized.
-This BC member’s engagement must augment the legitimacy of the BC’s role and effectiveness of BC outreach within that region.
-This would be an exception, and would be assessed as to whether or not such a travel request fits into the parameters of CROP.
-Use of CROP would require a specially designated role for the funded BC member in BC outreach activities. [needs verification from Chantelle that this is possible].
+As an exception, CROP funding could be used to support participation and the active engagement of one BC member who could not otherwise attend an ICANN meeting or another major ICANN-related event where a BC Outreach event is organized.
+In these cases, the member’s engagement must augment the legitimacy of the BC’s role and effectiveness of BC outreach within that region.
+This would be an exception, and would be assessed on a case-by-case basis, looking at the needs of the BC and the parameters of the CROP program.
+Use of CROP would require a specially designated role for the funded BC member in BC outreach activities, noting that CROP guidelines must be adhered to.
+Any additional supporting funding from the BC for the Outreach activities will follow the usual Outreach Committee and Excomm approval processes.